evaapavel/diffrfe/README.md

 ### Use a database (SQL/NoSQL) for data persistence

 If data persistence (between the app restarts) is a requirement, it would be a good idea to connect the app to a database.
-Possible a relational one.
+Possibly a relational one.

 Performance is also a topic to consider here.

 There wouldn't be much to change for the current implementation.
 You just create a new class implementing the `IDiffRepo` interface.
 The implementation then does not have to be a singleton.
 In case of a relational database, I would use an ORM framework such as Entity Framework Core.

+But maybe a NoSQL database would fit better for this particular service.